-The Superintendent has establish guidelines for the coordinated development and submission a local plan’s components—Section A: Contacts and Certifications, Section B: Governance and Administration, Section D: Annual Budget Plan, Section E: Annual Services Plan, and required Attachments I–VII.
+The California Department of Education (CDE) has established guidelines for the coordinated development and submission Local Plan components—Section A: Contacts and Certifications, Section B: Governance and Administration, Section D: Annual Budget Plan, Section E: Annual Service Plan, and required Attachments I–VII.
 Regional SELPAs ensure access to special education and services for all students with disabilities residing within the geographic areas served by each plan.
-Beginning July 1, 2020, all SELPAs are required to submit a local plan, using California Department of Education (CDE)-adopted templates.
+Beginning July 1, 2020, all SELPAs are required to submit a Local Plan, using CDE-adopted templates.

 Forming a New Special Education Local Plan Area

-An initial SELPA local plan, Sections B–E and attachments, along with Section A must be completed and submitted with sufficient time for the CDE to approve the plan prior to the beginning of a fiscal year.
+An initial SELPA Local Plan submission, must include Sections A–E and associated Attachments.
+The Local Plan packet must be submitted with sufficient time for the CDE to approve the plan prior to the beginning of a fiscal year, each July 1.

-If the CDE determines the proposed SELPA local plan has met all requirements of special education law, including meeting requirements for sufficient size and scope, the local plan may be approved, and SELPA status obtained.
+If the CDE determines the proposed SELPA Local Plan has met all requirements of special education law, including requirements to meet sufficient size and scope, the Local Plan may be approved, and SELPA status obtained.
 Should a proposed SELPA not meet all requirements, a waiver and State Board of Education (SBE) hearing may be required.
 For additional information, please submit an email request for information to SELPALocalPlan@cde.ca.gov.

-- The local plan for special education must be developed and updated cooperatively by a committee of representative special and regular teachers and administrators selected by the groups they represent, and with the participation by parent members of the community advisory committee (CAC), or parents selected by the CAC.
+- The Local Plan for special education must be developed and updated cooperatively by a committee of representative special and general education teachers and administrators selected by the groups they represent; and with the participation of parent member(s) from the community advisory committee (CAC), or parents selected by the CAC.
 SELPAs are responsible for making certain there is adequate and effective participation and communication.

-- Beginning July 1, 2020, a SELPA must review its local plan at least once every three years, and update the plan as needed to ensure information contained in the Governance and Administrative section remains relevant and accurate.
+- Beginning July 1, 2020, a SELPA must review its Local Plan at least once every three years, and update the plan as needed to ensure information contained in the Governance and Administration section remains relevant and accurate.
 (California Education Code [EC] Section 56195.9)

-- Revisions to the local plan Governance and Administration (Section B) must be reviewed by the CAC, county office of education (COE), and must be adopted by each local educational agency's (LEA’s) governing board prior to being submitted to the CDE for approval consideration.
-(EC Section 56195.1) This requirement will not be construed as a prerequisite for submitting changes to the Annual Assurances Support Plan (Section C–available by July 2021), Annual Budget Plan (Section D), or Annual Services Plan (Section E), which are contained in the local plan, but are required on an annual basis.
-Section A–Contacts and Certifications must be completed and signed by the appropriate parties and submitted with each local plan, including revisions.
+- Revisions to the Local Plan Governance and Administration, Section B, must be reviewed by the CAC, county office of education (COE), and must be adopted by each local educational agency's (LEAs) governing board prior to being submitted to the CDE for review and consideration for approval (EC Section 56195.1).
+This requirement will not be construed as a prerequisite for submitting changes to the Annual Budget Plan, Section D, or Annual Service Plan, Section E, which are elements of the Local Plan with annual submission requirements.
+Contacts and Certifications, Section A, must be completed and signed by the appropriate parties and included in any Local Plan submission.

-- SELPAs must complete Sections B–E and Attachments I–VII of the local plan, and Section A using the current CDE-approved templates.
-Local plans completed in any format other than the current CDE-approved templates will not be accepted for consideration of approval by the CDE.
+- SELPAs must complete Sections A, B, D, E and Attachments I–VII of the Local Plan using the current CDE approved templates.
+Local Plans completed utilizing any format other than the current CDE approved templates will not be accepted for approval consideration by the CDE.

 - SELPAs must ensure a continuum of special education service options are available to students with special needs.